OpenIndiana/oi-docs/docs/handbook/systems-administration.md

 An alternative mechanism was developed focused on the idea of _roles_ and _privilages_.
 A role can be thought of a collection of related tasks.
-Some roles might be printer administration, network responsibility, software installation, etc. Associated with such roles are a set of _privilages_ necessary to execute these roles.
+Some roles might be printer administration, network responsibility, software installation, etc. Associated with such roles are a set of _privilages_ necessary to perform the duties associated with these roles.
 This is known as Role-Based Access Control (RBAC).
 It is sometimes also known as Role Based Security.

 RBAC involves collecting a select number of privileges and bundling these together as a role.
 A user can then be assigned one, or several roles.